Real Name: Luther Arkwright

 The first installments of The Adventures of Luther Arkwright appeared in serialised form in British underground comic Near Myths in 1978, and was then continued in pssst! magazine, but only around half the story had been told when that magazine folded in 1982.
 The story remained unfinished until Britain's Valkyrie Press released a nine-issue mini series reprinting the original parts and concluding the tale, between 1987 and 1989.
 This was subsequently reprinted for the American market by Dark Horse Comics in 1990.
 In 2000 Dark Horse released the sequel, Heart of Empire: The Legacy of Luther Arkwright, in both comic and CD-Rom format.
 Another nine-parter, this story starred Luther's daughter, Victoria Arkwright-Stuart.

+In May 1984, when only around half the initial Arkwright saga had been released, Bryan Talbot illustrated and co-wrote (with James Brunton) an article and RPG adventure set in Arkwright's multiverse for Imagine #14, TSR's UK house magazine.
 23rd Parallel Games released an Adventures of Luther Arkwright role-playing game in 1992, but the company hit financial problems, and the game soon went out of print.
-A new Arkwright RPG, "Zero Zero", this time for the d20 system, was due to be released in 2004 by Hogshead Publishing.
+A new Arkwright RPG, "Zero Zero", this time for the d20 system, was due to be released in 2004 by Hogshead Publishing, but was shelved when the company shut down.
+In 2015 Design Mechanism released Luther Arkwright: Roleplaying Across the Parallels as a supplement for Runequest 6.

-In 2004 Big Finish released a three disc adaptation based on Talbot's series and characters.
+In 2004 Big Finish released a three disc adaptation based on Talbot's series and characters, with a pre-Doctor Who David Tennant in the title role, and Paul Darrow (Blake's 7's Avon) as Cromwell.

 CLARIFICATIONS: Not to be confused with